SimonMariani/personal-website/README.md

 # TODO
 - Use your own openai api key -> the api key seems to be working but the billing details are not setup yet, I can only pay by creditcard so get one first and then update the billing details there to start using the api key
+- Add something so you can see who is visiting your website

 # DONE
 - Add some charts with skills that can be cool, for example the radar chart